norc-heal/heal-app-docs/docs/resulttrack/addresult.md

         <figcaption></figcaption>
     </figure>

-2. Select "Add your DSC Package Directory."
-Navigate to your dsc-pkg folder and click "Select Folder".
-This will set your results to be saved to the dsc-pkg folder.
-    1. This also detects whether there are existing results saved in the folder and automatically generates the next sequential Result ID (e.g., result-1, result-2, etc.).
+2. The tool will look through your set working data package directory to determine whether there are existing annotated results files saved in the folder and will automatically generate the next sequential Result ID (e.g., result-1, result-2, etc.).
-    2. If successful, the User Status Message Box will deliver this message (Note: You may need to scroll within the box to locate the message):
+    1. The User Status Message Box will display a message to acknowledge this:

     <figure markdown>
         ![](../app-screenshots/usmb-results-track-1.PNG)
         <figcaption></figcaption>
     </figure>

 ### Filling Out the Form